Mobile ad companies form alliance to prepare for Apple privacy changes

 That will include videos, webinars, and other materials on topics such as understanding what data can be used in an "Apple-friendly manner," Ellis said.

-The new partnership also includes Fyber, Chartboost, Singular, InMobi and Vungle, which are companies that specialize in mobile advertising.
+The new partnership also includes Fyber, Chartboost, Singular, InMobi and Vungle, which are companies that specialise in mobile advertising.